-The IELTS have been paper-based since they started around 30 years ago.
+The IELTS has been paper-based since it started around 30 years ago.
+But that is changing.

 It’s only natural that the progress in technology will make its way into education and testing.
 IELTS candidates now have the option to take the test on a computer.
 This option has been rolled out in Delhi, India, since August 2018.

-What is computer-based IELTS?
+What is Computer-based IELTS?

 The speaking section remains a one-to-one format with an examiner.
 You will have to go, on your allotted date, to a lab centre where all the equipment you need to complete the test will be present.
-You will get your own system with headphones, a keyboard and mouse to finish the test.
+You will get your own system with headphones, a keyboard, and a mouse to finish the test.

 The result will be delivered within 5 to 7 days which is much faster than the paper-based format.

-- Quick results in a span of less than 1 week
+#1.
+Quick results in a span of less than 1 week

-- Individually allotted computer stations
+#2.
+Individually allotted computer stations

-- Computer stations have required equipment to make the exam easier
+#3.
+Computer stations have required equipment to make the exam easier

-- Everyone gets their own station and waiting time decreases
+#4.
+Everyone gets their own station and waiting time decreases

-- Clock showing time left for sessions/task
+#5.
+Clock showing time left for sessions/task

-So, what changes with the Computer-based IELTS?
+So, What Changes with the Computer-based IELTS?

 With the CBT there are some components that become easier to execute.

-How should I prepare for the Computer-based IELTS?
+How should I Prepare for the Computer-based IELTS?

 The question format for the general and academic tests is exactly the same as in the PBT.
 Keep developing your skills in the English language like you would for the test.
 The challenge here is to build your comfort and speed with the keyboard and understand how computers function.
 If you aren’t comfortable with using a computer, plug that into your study plan.
 There are multiple coaching schools offering online tests.
 Take as many as you can to understand how to proceed when giving the actual test.

-How do Computer-based tests work?
+How do Computer-based Tests Work?

 The test starts with listening, proceeds to reading and writing, and ends with an examiner conducting the speaking test in a separate room.

-- Test Starting: Once you are seated in your computer booth, you have to press a button called ‘Start Test’.
+Once you are seated in your computer booth, you have to press a button called ‘Start Test’.
 This will take you to the questions where the instructions will be displayed in a box at the top.
 The text and probable answers will appear on a screen.

-- Review Marked Questions: A circle will appear around the question number marked for reviewing.
+A circle will appear around the question number marked for reviewing.
 Here you can use the navigation bar to save time by jumping to these questions at the end.
 Your answers can be changed anytime before the test ends.

-Why Computer IELTS is Trending
+Why Computer IELTS is Trending?

 The only way to progress is to look forward.
 The CBT is a way to streamline the process of IELTS while building ease of use for candidates.
 Remember that when you study at a university or work in an office, computers will be enablers for effectiveness.
 Since it is optional and will be rolled out in more cities in the future, you can choose to take it or not.
 The ultimate goal should be to familiarise yourself with computers as soon as possible to make your move to a new country smooth sailing.